Ifield Community College: Comprehensive

 At this time, the secondary modern school shared a campus with the newly-opened Ifield County Grammar School, built in 1955.
-The schools worked closely together, eventually merging in 1966 to become Ifield comprehensive school following retirement of F.W.
-Wilmott, the Headmaster at the Sarah Robinson school.
-A headmaster, Mr Bomford, was brought in to oversee the transition and he introduced formality, with senior teachers wearing gowns in assemblies for the first time.
-Ifield had a considerable reputation for sport, particularly football and athletics.
-The pupils at this time included Jeff Bryant, who went on to be a professional footballer with Wimbledon, and Alan Minter, a future World Boxing Champion.
+The schools worked closely together, eventually merging in 1966 to become Ifield comprehensive school following retirement of F.C.
+Willmott, the Headmaster at the Sarah Robinson school.
+A headmaster, Mr Bomford, was brought in to oversee the transition and he introduced formality, with senior teachers wearing gowns in assemblies for the first time, a tradition now discontinued.
+Ifield Comprehensive at this time held a considerable reputation for sport, particularly football and athletics.
+The pupils at this time included Jeff Bryant, who went on to be a professional footballer with Wimbledon, and Alan Minter, a World Boxing Champion.

 1980 arson attack

-On 24 February 1980 there was a large fire, that cost £100,000.
+On the 24th of February, 1980, there was a large fire that cost £100,000.
 A 15 year old boy and 16 year old boy were jailed for life in August 1980.
 Their parents appealed against the heavy sentences, which were considered disproportionate, in February 1981, but lost the appeal.